 - The 5 acre lot appeared very fertile.
 The perimeter was guarded by large oaks and pecan (food) trees, a few large oak trees anchored the center of the lot, and the bulk of the land was covered by tall, green grass (which is delectable food for cows, goats, and sheep which can be converted into delicious steaks, cabrito burgers, or lamb chops.
 In the process of converting tall, green grass into tasty meat products, these animals deposit a rich fertilizer on the land making it more fertile still.
 It really is an amazing process!).

 - This 5 acre lot is situated in a part of San Antonio that has a high percentage of food insecurity among the inhabitants.
 I have read that 1 in 4 children in Bexar County (metro SA) live in a constant state of food insecurity (no certainty about the whens and wheres of the next meal), this is a maddening statistic.
 And this piece of land is one of many for sale in this part of town…

 - This 5 acre lot is going to be converted.
 At the moment it is fallow, which is a shame because it could be miraculously providing food for empty bellies.
 This 5 acres of land, containing all of the ingredients of a miraculous system, is going to be converted to a Storage Unit Facility.
-Trees bulldozed and grass and soil covered with concrete, asphalt, and quickly constructed metal buildings so people can put their excess crap in them.
+Trees bulldozed and grass and soil covered with concrete, asphalt, and quickly constructed metal buildings so people can put their excess shit in them.
 What a shame.